objcio/articles/2014-12-08-activity-tracing.md

 ## Trace Messages

 Trace messages are used to add additional information to activities, very similar to how you would use log messages.
-You can use them to add valuable information to crash reports, in order to easier understand the root cause for the problem.
+You can use them to add valuable information to crash reports, in order to easier understand the root cause of the problem.
 Within an activity, a very simple trace message can be set like this:

 ```
 #import <os/trace.h>